 EMI share options under an EMI option scheme are tax efficient for employees and employers.

 Corporation tax savings can be substantial if the shares for employees under EMI option gain value.
 Companies providing employees with EMI options can also deduct the set-up and administration costs from their taxable profits.

 EMI options granted under EMI schemes are very tax attractive for employees.
 The benefits far out-strip the tax position for unapproved options.
 This is one of reasons why EMI options are so popular.

-Entrepreneurs’ relief applies when the employee holds shares acquired under an EMI scheme, if they held the qualifying EMI options for over two years.
+Business Assets Disposal Relief (Entrepreneurs’ relief) applies when the employee holds shares acquired under an EMI scheme, if they held the qualifying EMI options for over two years.
 The size of the shareholding under the EMI option does not matter, nor does the fact that the employee did not hold actual shares for two years.

 Taxation of EMI options vs unapproved share options

 When exercising unapproved options, employees usually miss out on the advantageous capital gains tax and Business Assets Disposal Relief (entrepreneurs’ relief) compared to EMI options under an EMI share scheme.

 Valuing shares for tax purposes under the EMI scheme

 Putting shares under an EMI option scheme requires a share valuation of the shares under the EMI option.
 The valuation affects the tax position so it is an integral part of an EMI option under the EMI option scheme.